iamjakeirl/oblivionModEditor/README.md

 1. Launch the application
 2. Set your Oblivion Remastered game path (e.g., `D:\Games\The Elder Scrolls IV- Oblivion Remastered`)
-3. Use the ESP, PAK, and UE4SS tabs to manage your mods
+3. Use the ESP, PAK, MagicLoader, and UE4SS tabs to manage your mods and modloaders.

 ## ESP Mod Features